WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 Swift Observation offers a good example of this item.
-Here is an example of an `@Observable` macro attached class which also attached the `@Capitalized` property wrapper on one of its property:
+Here is an example of an `@Observable` macro attached class which also attached the `@Capitalized` property wrapper on one of its properties:

 ```swift
 @propertyWrapper